maxime-tournier/pouf/README.md

 Requirements
 ------------

-- a working [SOFA] installation.
-Enabling the Python plug-in is highly recommended.
+- a working [SOFA] installation with the python plugin active.

 Building
 --------